John Rantall: Life after Playing

-After the South Melbourne Football Club relocated to Sydney, Rantall became a much-loved and respected football pioneer in Queensland and New South Wales, which included a coaching stint in Brisbane, time on the board of AFL North Coast (NSW), and a junior coaching role with the Swans Academy in that region.
+After the South Melbourne Football Club relocated to Sydney, Rantall became a respected football pioneer in Queensland and New South Wales, which included a coaching stint in Brisbane, time on the board of AFL North Coast (NSW), and a junior coaching role with the Swans Academy in that region.

 In 1996, he was inducted into the Australian Football Hall of Fame.

 In January 2014, Rantall moved back to country Victoria, wanting to be close to his two brothers.
 He settled in Noorat, about 30 kilometres from his hometown, Cobden.